mottaquikarim/dev/blog/content/posts/generating-pythagorean-triples.md

 It is worth noting that generating pythagorean triples appears to be a solved problem.
 Here's a whole list of algorithms for [generating pythagorean triples](https://en.wikipedia.org/wiki/Formulas_for_generating_Pythagorean_triples#Euclid's,_Pythagoras',_and_Plato's_formulas).

-In this post, I will put forth what I _think_ is an original approach to generating pythagorean triples (eg: at least it isn't explicitly described in the wiki post I referenced).
+> In this post, I will put forth what I _believe_ may possibly be an original approach to generating pythagorean triples (eg: my method is at least not explicitly described in the ["Formulas for generating Pythagorean triples"](https://en.wikipedia.org/wiki/Formulas_for_generating_Pythagorean_triples) wikipedia page I referenced).

 # My Algorithm